• Skip to main content

 After using both for a while, I can say this:

 However, the Mini Tactile Pro uses the Matias Click switches, while the Ergo Pro uses the Matias Quiet Click switches.
 They are identical in peak force (60±5 gf) and travel distance (3.5mm), but the Quiet is sound-dampened.
-I find the feedback of the louder switches way nicer.
+I find the feedback of the louder switches way better.

-And I should probably learn DVORAK soon.
+And I should probably learn DVORAK.

 Processor (CPU)